Stowt Staff in real terrain

 • Confidence in one hand — the other stays free for tasks.

-• Stability-first geometry that handles side-loads.
+• Stability-first geometry built for side-loads.

 • Minimal, intuitive adjustment — locks by default.